tmpfs/rlx/README.md

      --error        Set log level to error.
  -h, --help         Display this help and exit.
      --version      Output version information and exit.

+Log:
+All log output is sent to `stderr`, response documents are printed to `stdout`.

+History:
+This program was originally implemented in bash shell script, see https://github.com/freeformsystems/rlx-shell.

+Bash was chosen for ease of readline integration and the ability to concisely pipe between programs amongst other features.
+However implementing a complex program in shell script is non-trivial and it needed to rely on external languages for JSON support.

+The original implementation whilst almost feature complete was deprecated in favour of a pure javascript version.
+In addition the original implementation started from a pure interactive REPL perspective with a view to implementing non-interactive support later - it never happened.

+For the javascript program an inverse approach is taken, the REPL is the last feature to be implemented.

 Report bugs to https://github.com/freeformsystems/rlx/issues.
 ```